TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/tamagawa_example.md

 Tamagawa diagnostic application does below,
 \cond (SOC_AM243X || SOC_AM64X)
 - Configures pinmux, GPIO, UART, ICSS clock to 200MHz
-- Initializes ICSS0-PRU1
+- Initializes ICSSG0-PRU1
 \endcond
-\cond (SOC_AM263X || SOC_AM261X)
+\cond (SOC_AM263X || SOC_AM263PX)
 - Configures pinmux, GPIO, UART, ICSSM
 - Initializes ICSSM-PRU0
 \endcond
+\cond (SOC_AM261X)
+- Configures pinmux, GPIO, UART, ICSSM
+- Initializes ICSSM1-PRU0
+\endcond
-- Loads the initialization section of PRU firmware & executes it
+- Loads the initialization section of PRU firmware and executes it

 This application is controlled with a terminal interface using a serial over USB connection between the PC host and the EVM.
 Please connect a USB cable between the PC and the EVM/LP.
 A serial terminal application (like teraterm/ hyperterminal/ minicom) is then run on the host.
 To configure, select the serial port corresponding to the port emulated over USB by the EVM.
 The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

+\if (SOC_AM243X || SOC_AM64X)
+The Tamagawa receiver firmware running on ICSSG0-PRU1 provides a defined interface.
+\endif

+\if (SOC_AM263X || SOC_AM263PX)
-The Tamagawa receiver firmware running on \if ( SOC_AM263X || SOC_AM261X)  ICSSM-PRU0 \else  ICSS0-PRU1 \endif provides a defined interface.
+The Tamagawa receiver firmware running on ICSSM-PRU0 provides a defined interface.
+\endif

+\if (SOC_AM261X)
+The Tamagawa receiver firmware running on ICSSM1-PRU0 provides a defined interface.
+\endif

 The Tamagawa diagnostic application interacts with the Tamagawa receiver firmware interface.
 It then presents the user with menu options to select Data ID code (as defined by Tamagawa) to be sent to the encoder.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the Tamagawa receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
 If the Status indicates success, the result is presented to the user.

 ## Important files and directory structure

 <table>